 Under Union law, the transfer of any personal data from the Union to a third country may take place only if that country ensures a level of protection of personal data that is essentially equivalent to that guaranteed to those personal data within the Union.
-In this respect, it is to be noted that Norway is not a third country within the meaning of Chapter V of Regulation 2016/6798 since that Regulation has been incorporated with adaptations in Annex XI to the European Economic Area (EEA) Agreement.
+In this respect, it is to be noted that Norway is not a third country within the meaning of Chapter V of Regulation 2016/679 since that Regulation has been incorporated with adaptations in Annex XI to the European Economic Area (EEA) Agreement.
 However, the framework of rules set out in that Regulation does not apply to the processing of personal data, including PNR data, by Norwegian law enforcement authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences, or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
-At the same time, since pursuant to the Schengen Association Agreement between the EU and Norway of 1999, Norway is bound by the Union acts which constitute a development of the provisions of the Schengen acquis, it is supposed to apply Directive (EU) 2016/680 in a similar manner as EU Member States.
-However, the PNR Directive does not constitute a development of the
+At the same time, since pursuant to the Schengen Association Agreement between the EU and Norway of 1999, Norway is bound by the Union acts which constitute a development of the provisions of the

 Directive (EU) 2016/681 of the European Parliament and of the Council of 27 April 2016 on the use of passenger name record (PNR) data for the prevention, detection, investigation and prosecution of terrorist offences and serious crime (OJ L 119, 4.5.2016, p.
-132-149),), hereinafter referred to as the 'PNR Directive' or 'Directive (EU) 2016/681'.
+132-149), ), hereinafter referred to as the 'PNR Directive' or 'Directive (EU) 2016/681'.